captionpoint/CaptionPoint-Server/public/will.md

 *You heard me.*
 ---
 ## JOHN:
-Henry…look.
-We’ll have Crane pen a special copy of the play just for you, all right?
+Henry, look, we’ll have Crane pen a special copy of the play just for you, all right?
 ---
 ## CRANE:
 We’ll have Crane do *what*?
 ---
 ## JOHN:
-All right?
+*…All right?*
 ---
 ## CRANE:
 Fine.
 ---
 ## HENRY: (grudgingly)
-All right.
----
-## HENRY:
+*All right.*
+--
 But use the good ink.
----
-## HENRY:
+--
 There’s a future in that one.
 ---
 ## ELIZABETH:
 Everyone please.
+---
+## ELIZABETH:
 We are all of us here grateful for all of us here.
+---
+## ELIZABETH:
 And for all those not, we do this for them.
 ---
 ## ALICE: